 VSCS Board members: Left to right front: Jim Masland, Izzy Gogarty, Churchill Hindes, Peg Flory, Karen Luneau, Megan Cluver.
 Back: David Silverman, Adam Grinold, Bill Lippert, Lynn Dickinson, Michael Pieciak, Dylan Giambatista

 The Vermont State Colleges Board of Trustees plays a vital role in the college experiences of more than 12,000 students of all ages, backgrounds, and lifestyles.
 The Board also provides oversight for institutions that are vital to the training of Vermont’s future workforce and the state’s economic development.

 The Board of Trustees provides leadership and governance at the system level.
 Together the Board navigates the challenging waters of higher education today, addressing issues of funding, sustainability, accessibility, affordability, and student retention and completion.

 About the Board

-The Board of Trustees meets five times per year, rotating meeting locations to each college campus.
+The Board of Trustees meets four times per year, rotating meeting locations to each college campus.
 Committee meetings occur on a regular basis and take place at the Office of the Chancellor in Montpelier.
 All meetings of the Board and its committees are open to the public.

 Please note: Meeting dates and locations are subject to change.
 An official warning will be published prior to each meeting in accordance with Vermont Open Meeting Law, and the warning will confirm the official date and start time.